ppy/osu-wiki/wiki/Beatmap_Editor/Song_Setup/en.md

 # Song Setup

-Song Setup contains metadata and general beatmap configuration settings.
+Song Setup is the fourth section of the [Beatmap Editor](/wiki/Beatmap_Editor).
+It contains metadata and general beatmap configuration settings.

 ## General